Huayan: Modern Era

 During the Republican Period (1912–1949), various monks were known for their focus on Huayan teaching and practice.
 Key Huayan figures of this era include Cizhou (1877–1958), Zhiguang (1889–1963), Changxing, Yingci, Yang Wenhui, Yuexia, Shouye, and Kefa.
 Some of these figures were part of a network of Huayan study and practice.

 In 1914, Huayan University, the first modern Buddhist monastic school, was founded in Shanghai to further systematize Huayan teaching and teach monastics.
 It helped to expand the Huayan tradition into the rest of into East Asia, Taiwan, and the West.
 The university managed to foster a network of educated monks who focused on Huayan Buddhism during the 20th century.
 Through this network, the lineage of the Huayan tradition was transmitted to many monks, which helped to preserve the lineage down to the modern day via new Huayan-centred organizations that these monks would later found.

 Several new Huayan Buddhist organizations have been established since the latter half of the 20th century.
 In contemporary times, the largest and oldest of the Huayan-centered organizations in Taiwan is the Huayan Lotus Society (Huayan Lianshe 華嚴蓮社), which was founded in 1952 by the monk Zhiguang and his disciple Nanting, who were both part of the network fostered by the Huayan University.
 Since its founding, the Huayan Lotus Society has been centered on the study and practice of the Huayan Sūtra.
 It hosts a full recitation of the sūtra twice each year, during the third and tenth months of the lunar calendar.
 Each year during the eleventh lunar month, the society also hosts a seven-day Huayan Buddha retreat (Huayan foqi 華嚴佛七), during which participants chant the names of the buddhas and bodhisattvas in the text.
 The society emphasizes the study of the Huayan Sūtra by hosting regular lectures on it.
 In recent decades, these lectures have occurred on a weekly basis.

-Like other Taiwanese Buddhist organization's, the Society has also diversified its propagation and educational activities over the years.
+Like other Taiwanese Buddhist organizations, the Society has also diversified its propagation and educational activities over the years.
 It produces its own periodical and runs its own press.
 It also now runs a variety of educational programs, including a kindergarten, a vocational college, and short-term courses in Buddhism for college and primary-school students, and offers scholarships.
 One example is their founding of the Huayan Buddhist College (Huayan Zhuanzong Xueyuan 華嚴專宗學院) in 1975.
 They have also established branch temples overseas, most notably in California's San Francisco Bay Area.
 In 1989, they expanded their outreach to the United States of America by formally establishing the Huayan Lotus Society of the United States (Meiguo Huayan Lianshe 美國華嚴蓮社).
 Like the parent organization in Taiwan, this branch holds weekly lectures on the Huayan Sūtra and several annual Huayan Dharma Assemblies where it is chanted.
 It also holds monthly memorial services for the society's spiritual forebears.